Paulinus of York

 Paulinus (Note: /pɔːˈlaɪnəs/ paw-LYNE-əss) (died 10 October 644) was a Roman missionary and the first Bishop of York.
 (Note: York did not become an archbishopric until 735.)
 A member of the Gregorian mission sent in 601 by Pope Gregory I to Christianize the Anglo-Saxons from their native Anglo-Saxon paganism, Paulinus arrived in England by 604 with the second missionary group.
 Little is known of Paulinus's activities in the following two decades.

 After some years spent in Kent, perhaps in 625, Paulinus was consecrated a bishop.
 He accompanied Æthelburg of Kent, sister of King Eadbald of Kent, on her journey to Northumbria to marry King Edwin of Northumbria, and eventually succeeded in converting Edwin to Christianity.
 Paulinus also converted many of Edwin's subjects and built some churches.
 One of the women Paulinus baptised was a future saint, Hilda of Whitby.

 Following Edwin's death in 633, Paulinus and Æthelburg fled Northumbria, leaving behind a member of Paulinus's clergy, James the Deacon.
 Paulinus returned to Kent, where he became Bishop of Rochester.
 He received a pallium from the pope, symbolizing his appointment as Archbishop of York, but too late to be effective.
-After his death in 644, Paulinus was canonized as a saint and is now venerated in the Eastern Orthodox, Roman Catholic, and Anglican Churches.
+After he died in 644, Paulinus was canonized as a saint and is now venerated in the Eastern Orthodox, Roman Catholic, and Anglican Churches.